 You are invited to participate.
 You meet the following criteria:

-You perform digital forensics as part of your job.
+You perform or performed digital forensics as part of your job.

-You have at least three years of experience in digital forensics.
+You have preferably at least three years of experience in digital forensics.
+(If not, you may still take the training, but your results will be identified in a separate group.)

 You live in the United States.